pwuk/better-reddit/README.md

 - uses [Cypress](https://www.cypress.io/) for E2E tests because it's best 💜
 - heavily abuses the power of rxjs Observables.
 Make data observable 🧐

+Further Improvements:
+- use of Akita as state management
+- better test coverage
+- extract SCSS variables to CSS custom properties

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.